ayliincaliskan/Moneytolia_homework/README.md

 4. SQlite

 ## Project Content
-- There is an API to create an account.
+- Accounts can be created via a dedicated API.
-- There is an API that creates an API key with the ID returned from the account.
+- After creating an account, an API is available to generate an API key using the account ID.
-- There is an API that can make requests with an API key and shorten the URL.
+- Authorized users can shorten URLs through an API that accepts their API key.
-- There is an API that returns the original shortened url.
+- A separate API retrieves the original URL from a given shortened URL.
-- There is an API that keeps the number of short urls created.
+- The service also provides an API that tracks the total number of URLs shortened.

 ## API Endpoints
 ### Create Account